hauptem/F5-Multisite-Dashboard/USERGUIDE.md

 **Q: How often does the dashboard refresh data?**

 The default refresh interval is 30 seconds, but you can change it to 10, 60, or 90 seconds using the dropdown next to the countdown timer or by pressing Alt+P to cycle through options.
+The "Resolve" action will force and out of cycle poll (with NEED-DNS headers).

 **Q: What's the difference between MACRO and MICRO view modes?**